MoseGuerini/boneage_regression/README.md

 # Results
 We conclude showing an example of the output images provided by our code.
-- Learning Curves recorded for one fold:
+- Learning curves recorded for one fold:
 <div align="center">
 <img src="Readme_images/fold5_loss.png" width="1500">
 </div>

-- Predictions on the test set:
+- Predictions of selected model on the test set:
 <div align="center">
 <img src="Readme_images/predictions.png" width="500">
 </div>